JaniJunaid-Shaik/VLSI_PBL/README.md

 ---

 ## VLSI Design Concepts Used
+   This project builds directly on core concepts from **VLSI DESIGN** course :
 1. **Low-Power VLSI Design Techniques:**
     Concepts such as clock gating, power gating, and reduction of switching activity are used to minimize both dynamic and static power consumption in the CLB architecture.